 Vaccination of cats is an important part of maintaining their health.
-Proper cat vaccinations, including cat distemper and cat flu vaccines, are recommended annually to protect cats from serious diseases.
-Cats can be exposed to infection from other animals both outdoors and indoors, and vaccination is therefore essential for their protection.
+Proper vaccinations for your cat, including vaccines against feline distemper and feline influenza, are recommended annually to protect cats from serious diseases.
+Cats can be exposed to infections from other animals both outdoors and indoors, and vaccination is therefore essential for their protection.

 Table of contents